-Secondary (6-12) and PK-12 (pre-kindergarten through grade 12) education is a competency-based licensure option for students majoring in a discipline certified to be taught in the public schools.
-These majors can add teacher licensure to their degree by gaining admittance to the teacher education program, completing the required courses in professional education as well as a major in the discipline, and successfully passing the three certification examinations for Oklahoma licensure/certification.
-Oklahoma teacher certification is a competency-based program with competency examinations in general education (Oklahoma General Education Test-OGET), professional education (Oklahoma Professional Teaching examination-OPTE), and the student's discipline or area of study (Oklahoma Subject Area Test-OSAT).
-In addition, the student's competency is assessed by a portfolio demonstrating knowledge of students, teaching, and learning.
+Secondary (grades 6-12) and PK-12 (Pre-kindergarten through grade 12) education is a competency-based licensure option for students majoring in a discipline certified to be taught in the public schools.
+These majors can add teacher licensure to their degree by gaining admission to the Teacher Education Program, completing the required courses in professional education as well as major discipline, and successfully pass two certification examinations for Oklahoma teacher licensure/certification.
+Oklahoma teacher certification is a competency-based program with competency examinations in general education (Oklahoma General Education Test-OGET or equivalent performance on the ACT or SAT), and the student's discipline or area of study (Oklahoma Subject Area Test-OSAT).
+In addition, each student's competency is assessed by the PPAT, a portfolio assessment that requires the student to demonstrate knowledge of students, teaching, and learning.